-- 1. Promote return of normal function: - a) The oral route should be used as soon as possible for medications. - b) It must be realised that increased pain intensity may be a consequence of surgical complications (e.g. compartment syndrome or anastomotic leak). - Sedation scores should be recorded in addition to respiratory rate to detect those at risk of opioid-induced ventilatory impairment.23-28 - 2.
+- 1. Promote return of normal function: - a) The oral route should be used as soon as possible for medications. - b) It should be realised that increased pain intensity may be a consequence of surgical complications (e.g. compartment syndrome or anastomotic leak). - c) Sedation scores should be recorded in addition to respiratory rate to detect those at risk of opioid-induced ventilatory impairment [34,35,36,37,38,39] - 2.
 Immediate-release opioids are preferred in the management of postoperative pain when simple analgesics are insufficient to achieve the analgesic goals.
-If modified-release opioid preparations (including transdermal) are used, due care should be exercised as they have been associated with harm.29 The prescribed dose of the immediate-release opioids should be age-related (rather than weight) and take into account renal function.
+If modified-release opioid preparations (including transdermal) are used, due care should be exercised as they have been associated with harm [40].
+The prescribed dose of the immediate-release opioids should be age-related (rather than weight) and take into account renal function.
 Liquid oral morphine at a concentration of 10 mg/5ml is the preferred opioid as it is a Schedule 5 drug, which facilitates more timely administration.
 Immediate-release oxycodone is not recommended as a first-line opioid, as it is a Schedule 2 drug and is more labour intensive to administer.
 However, it is recognised that in elderly patients over 70 years or in patients with renal failure, other opioids may be used post operatively in preference according to local policy. - 3.
 When analgesic requirements are reduced, a reverse analgesic ladder is recommended: wean opioids first, then stop NSAIDs, then stop paracetamol. - 4.
-The Inpatient Pain Service should be involved in the post-surgical care of the opioid tolerant patient.30 In patient psychology input may be needed to manage these patients.^{31,32}
+The Inpatient Pain Service should be involved in the post-surgical care of the opioid tolerant patient [41].
+Inpatient psychology input may be needed to manage these patients [42,43]. - 5.
 Patients on gabapentinoids should be identified and the indication for the gabapentin / pregabalin reviewed.
-Gabapentinoids should be tapered off if no longer indicated.33
+Gabapentinoids should be tapered off if no longer indicated [44].